Voices for Progress offers internships in Washington, D.C. and California!

-- This position will report to the Senior Policy and Legislative Associate.
+- This position will report to the Managing Director.

-- This position will interact with Voices for Progress members, organizational allies, and congressional staff.
+- This position will interact with Voices for Progress members, organizational allies, and congressional and campaign staff.

-- The intern will receive bi-weekly compensation at $12/hour, as well as accumulated paid sick time.
+- The intern will receive bi-weekly compensation at $14.00/hour, as well as accumulated paid sick time.

 - The intern will receive a $50 monthly transit stipend.

-TO APPLY: Please submit a 1 page cover letter that answers the following questions: Why are you interested in interning at Voices for Progress, and what are your qualifications?
-What policy issues are you most interested in?
-Please also send resume, Monday-Friday availability, and a two to four paragraph writing sample to firstname.lastname@example.org by Monday, July 23.
-Please include “D.C.
-Policy Intern” in the subject line and indicate where you saw the job posting in the text of the email.
-Due to the volume of applicants, we will only contact applicants whose skill sets and experience meet our needs.
+Please include “Federal Policy and Political Intern” in the subject line and indicate where you saw the job posting in the text of the email.
+Due to the volume of applicants, we will only contact applicants whose skill sets, and experience meet our needs.